Nuclear cap-binding protein complex

 Nuclear cap-binding protein complex is a RNA-binding protein which binds to the 5' cap of pre-mRNA.
 The cap and nuclear cap-binding protein have many functions in mRNA biogenesis including splicing, 3'-end formation by stabilizing the interaction of the 3'-end processing machinery, nuclear export and protection of the transcripts from nuclease degradation.
+During mRNA export, the nuclear cap-binding protein complex recruits ribosomes to begin the pioneer round of translation.
 When RNA is exported to the cytoplasm the nuclear cap-binding protein complex is replaced by cytoplasmic cap binding complex.
-The nuclear cap-binding complex is a functional heterodimer and composed of Cbc1/Cbc2 in yeast and CBC20/CBC80 in multicellular eukaryotes.
-Human nuclear cap-binding protein complex shows the large subunit, CBC80 consists of 757 amino acid residues.
+The nuclear cap-binding complex is a functional heterodimer and composed of Cbc1/Cbc2 in yeast and CBP20/CBP80 in multicellular eukaryotes.
+Human nuclear cap-binding protein complex shows the large subunit, CBP80 consists of 757 amino acid residues.
 Its secondary structure contains approximately sixty percent of helical and one percent of beta sheet in the strand.
-The small subunit, CBC20 has 98 amino acid residues.
+The small subunit, CBP20 has 98 amino acid residues.
 Its secondary structure contains approximately twenty percent of helical and twenty-four percent of beta sheet in the strand.
 Human nuclear cap-binding protein complex plays important role in the maturation of pre-mRNA and in uracil-rich small nuclear RNA.

+Structure

+In eukaryotes, the nuclear cap-binding protein complex is a heterodimer that is composed of two subunits, CBP80 and CBP20.
+The CBP20 subunit binds to the cap while CBP80 ensures high-affinity cap binding.
+The CBP80 is a superhelical structure and it is made up of three domains that are connected by two linkers.
+Domain 1 of CBP80 plays an important role in cap-dependent translation of mRNA.
+CBP80 ensures high-affinity cap binding by stabilizing the N-terminal loop of CBP20 which locks the cap-binding protein complex into a high-affinity cap-binding state.
+The CBP20 is composed of the C-terminus, the RNP domain, and the N-terminus.
+The CBP20 goes through a conformational change when it is bound to the pre-mRNA, it transitions from an open state to a closed, folded state.
+The conformational change results from a hinge-like motion of the N terminus from the alpha helixes in the α2–α3 loop towards the β-sheets.
+There is little change in the RNP region of CBP20 in the bound and un-bound states, which indicates this region may act as the initial binding site for the cap structure.